Dominikkasprzyk/First-Person-Shooter-Prototype/README.md

 ### This prototype utilizes:
 * Unity Events - allowing for connecting specific actions from the inspector (for example instantiating explosion when the object is destroyed),
 * Unity Actions - allowing for listening and reacting to events from specific broadcaster (for example PlayerMovement script listens to InputManager events to know when to move a player's character),
-* Game Events (custom scriptable objects) - allowing for listeners to react to an event without knowing anything about the broadcaster and without the broadcaster knowing about the listener (for example when the weapon type is changed, the event is raised without a specific addressee.
+* Game Events (custom Scriptable Objects) - allowing for listeners to react to an event without knowing anything about the broadcaster and without the broadcaster knowing about the listener (for example when the weapon type is changed, the event is raised without a specific addressee.
 Next UI Manager changes player's crosshair without the need of watching any specific broadcaster).

 ### More about this type of architecture can be found here:
 * [Game Architecture with Scriptable Objects](https://youtu.be/raQ3iHhE_Kk?si=w9i9lRURwXUbgs6x),